-Do not remove the foam cover until the patient has completed the monitoring period.
-Premature removal and damage to the environmental protection may result in loss of data.
-Caution Improperly prepared skin (dirty or otherwise compromised) may cause poor adhesion resulting in shortened wear duration.
-Before applying the Sensor ensure the skin is properly prepared.

-Caution The effect of loose electrodes (poor adhesion) is a poor quality ECG recording and subsequent reduced diagnostic information available in the Physician Report.
+A Caution Improperly prepared skin (dirty or otherwise compromised) may cause poor adhesion resulting in shortened wear duration.
+Before applying the Sensor ensure the skin is properly prepared. ⚠ Caution The effect of loose electrodes (poor adhesion) is a poor quality ECG recording and subsequent reduced diagnostic information available in the Physician Report.
 Should the Sensor electrode lift from the skin, the patient should apply firm but gentle pressure to the Sensor over the area that has lost adhesion.
-If the Sensor will not re-adhere, health care provider assessment is required.
-Caution Infection.
+If the Sensor will not re-adhere, health care provider assessment is required. ⚠ {Caution} Infection.
 Sensor placement on broken or otherwise compromised skin may lead to infection.
 Before applying the Sensor ensure the skin is clean, unbroken and properly prepared.
-Caution If the Sensor is removed from its pouch, the useful life of the ECG electrode hydrogel becomes limited (use within 15 min).
+A Caution If the Sensor is removed from its pouch, the useful life of the ECG electrode hydrogel becomes limited (use within 15 min).
 Take care to remove the Sensor from its pouch during the same session as patient attachment.
 The effect of degraded electrodes is a poor quality ECG recording and subsequent reduced diagnostic information available in the Physician Report.
 If the Sensor is activated and it does not detect an ECG signal (e.g., activated when not attached to a patient), it will return to its as-shipped state to conserve battery.
-A Caution To avoid contacting the Sensor electrodes with unintended conductive surfaces, leave the release liner in place until placement on the patient's skin.
+To avoid contacting the Sensor electrodes with unintended conductive surfaces, leave the release liner in place until placement on the patient's skin.
 Precaution Patient Skin Irritation.
 Some patients may experience skin irritation.
 Monitor the Sensor site and, if irritation occurs, consider removal.
 Patients with fragile skin can experience skin damage when the Sensor is removed too quickly.
 Do not "rip off" the Sensor; remove it slowly.